2010–2012 La Niña event: Impacts

 Australia experienced its second- and third-wettest years, since a record of the rainfall started to kept during 1900.
 Winter saw above average snowfall in much of the Western United States as well as the Midwest.
 With the exception of the Southern Rockies, Western Mountains saw snowpack totals above 180% of normal.
-While the 2011 Groundhog Day blizzard caused record snowfall in Chicago and forced the city to shutdown.
+Meanwhile, the 2011 Groundhog Day blizzard caused record snowfall in Chicago and forced the city to shutdown.
 Because this was a La Niña, it brought California the wettest December on record and the summer of 2011 was California's wettest.
 The Pacific Northwest saw 2011 being one of the coolest, wettest years on record, with temperatures still in the 50s and rain/snow mix even in May.
 The Midwest and Northeastern United States also experienced an extremely wet 2011, leading to flooding across the Mississippi River, Missouri River, and the Ohio River.
-The La Nina is also blamed for the record tornado activity across the Southern U.S during Spring 2011.
+The La Nina is also blamed for the record tornado activity across the Southern U.S during Spring 2011, especially the Super Outbreak, which is the largest and costliest tornado outbreak in recorded history, as well as being one of the most violent and one of the deadliest.
 The 2010–2013 Southern United States and Mexico drought caused low streamflow, agricultural distress, and wildfires throughout the Southern Plains and Georgia.
 The worst effects were felt in Texas, where 2011 was the driest calendar year on record as well as the third warmest.